 Borrowing from the domain-driven design concept in software development, you want to identify similar terminologies across different areas and share them across different teams (engineering, data, and business).
 Tools like dbt enable you to combine different data sources and put them into a common data warehouse.
 An enterprise-focused approach is to invest in a data catalog to share data knowledge more broadly across the data organization (Atlan, Atlation and Collibra for SaaSs or Amundsen, DataHub, and Marquez for open-source).
 With a data catalog, each data owner knows exactly what he/she is provided with.

 For computer vision, this means creating a repository of all your image and video data from various sources - including notes on their structure, quality, definitions, and usage.
 Ideally, you allow the users to access the metadata (like JSON objects) alongside the data itself.
 One thing that is still hard, in my opinion, is versioning control for unstructured data.
-Existing options like DVC and Pachyderm seem to focus more on structured data use cases.
+Solutions from Pachyderm and Quilt are promising options that are on my horizon.
 The emerging paradigm of data lakehouse can store, refine, analyze, and access unstructured data, but yet to tackle version control.
 Furthermore, a sophisticated solution that provides a graphical representation of the data assets’ lineage can simplify future data governance and compliance concerns.